discreetlogcontracts/dlcspecs/MultiOracle.md

 can similarly compute aggregate adaptor points for multiple oracles' signatures by simply using `s(1..n) * G = (s1 + s2 + ... + sn) * G = s1 * G + s2 * G + ... + sn * G` where
 `si` is the `i`th oracle's signature scalar.
-When the oracles then broadcast their `n` signatures, the corresponding adaptor secret `s(1..n) = s1 + s2 + ... + sn` can be used to broadcast the CET.
+When all oracles have broadcast their signatures, the corresponding adaptor secret `s(1..n) = s1 + s2 + ... + sn` can be used to broadcast the CET.

 Thus, enumerated outcome DLCs constructed for some n-of-n oracles can be constructed